-- 1. Plan a research investigation . - 2.
+- 1. Plan a research investigation. - 2.
 Access and analyse complex information from a range of primary and secondary sources . - 3.
 Present findings of a research investigation .

-Credit value: 1 HN Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7\)

-Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre.
+Credit points and level: 1 SQA Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7) Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre.
 However, it would be beneficial if candidates had skills in Communication at SCQF level 6.
 This may be evidenced by the following: